akshaydhayal/vechain-help-to-earn/README.md

 - **Security Features**: 5+ anti-farming mechanisms
 - **Transaction Success Rate**: 99%+ with proper error handling

-## 🚀 Deployment

-### Frontend Deployment (Vercel)
-1. Connect GitHub repository to Vercel
-2. Set environment variables in Vercel dashboard
-3. Deploy automatically on git push

-### Contract Deployment
-1. Update contract address in frontend services
-2. Verify contract on VeChain Explorer
-3. Test all functionality end-to-end

 ## 📄 License

 MIT License - see LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📞 Support

-For issues or questions:
-- Create an issue in the GitHub repository
-- Check the documentation in the `docs/` folder
-- Review the smart contract code for implementation details

----

-**Built with ❤️ for the VeChain ecosystem**